 Ten years after the Mayflower sailed with the Pilgrim Fathers to America, another band of Puritans set out from Boston (Lincolnshire, England), to found a settlement of the same name in what is now Massachusetts, USA.
 Ironically their pioneering efforts eventually contributed to the Lincolnshire town's decline as a major sea port, for as a transatlantic trade grew, ports on the west coast, such as Bristol and Liverpool, took trade away from those in the east.

-The 14th century medieval St Botolph's Church, whose 272 ft tower, known locally as the 'Boston Stump', is a prominent landmark.
+The 14th-c medieval St Botolph's Church, whose 272 ft tower, known locally as the 'Boston Stump', is a prominent landmark in the town.
+This lofty lantern tower was once a beacon for Fenland travellers and navigators on The Wash.
 Nearly one-third of lincolnshire can be viewed from the top, including Lincoln, 32 miles northwest.
 The church has a medieval painted ceiling and its misericords date from 1390.

 Near the quay stands the Customs House, a fine example of 18th century architecture, which displays an impressive royal coat of arms over the entrance.